Maha:Bomb scare at Mantralaya turns out to be hoax;farmer held | Law-Order

 - India

-''Around 12.40 pm, the Disaster Management Control, Mantralaya, received a call from an unidentified caller claiming that a bomb was planted on the Mantralaya,'' Mumbai Police said in a statement.
+''Around 12.40 pm, the Disaster Management Control, Mantralaya, received a call from an unidentified caller claiming that a bomb was planted in the Mantralaya,'' Mumbai Police said in a statement.

+Following the threat call, security was beefed up at the Mantralaya, an official said.

 ''Search operation at the Mantralaya premises is completed.
 No suspicious object has been found,'' it added.